tmp2tmp/eee/docs/runtime_errors.md

 For debugging:
-Though not 100% consistent, calling the function call operators of the co-class(FX) of a mult\_func can be useful a little sometimes &nbsp; to test at compile time whether calls on some possible combinations of argument types will generate runtime errors of call-resolution or not &nbsp; when calls on those argument types require no call-resolution errors at runtime,
+Though not 100% consistent, calling the function call operators of the co-class(FX) of a mult\_func can be useful a little sometimes &nbsp; to test at compile time whether calls on some expected combinations of argument types will generate runtime errors of call-resolution or not &nbsp; when calls on those argument types require no call-resolution errors at runtime,
 again though not 100% guaranteed.
-Examples are below.

 <!--
 calling the function call operator of the co-class(FX) of a mult\_func is 100% of C++ language call-resolution semantics.